 I just finished reading Chris Kresser’s book Your Personal Paleo Code.
 There is nothing new in this book if you are familiar with his blog or the basics of Paleo.
-It is a long winded version of Primal Blueprint mixed with Perfect Health Diet mixed with The Primal Connection.
+It is a long-winded version of Primal Blueprint mixed with Perfect Health Diet mixed with The Primal Connection.
 For the most part, the information seemed solid, but I would only recommend this book for someone new to the topic.

 At 416 pages I found this book could have easily been edited down to about half that size.
-Other that the length, I recall 5 issues I had with the book.
+Other than the length, I recall 5 issues I had with the book.
 There may have been more, but these stood out.

 #1 Too Low in Carbs

 Having read Kresser for years and listened to his podcast, I thought he had mostly rejected the low-carb interpretation of the Paleo diet.
-I thought he was leading voice for moderate intake of carbs.
+I thought he was a leading voice for a moderate intake of carbs.
 Yet, the recommendations for all but the most active seem low.
 He advises “most people” to get between 15-30% of their calories from carbs.
 Buried in a sidebar titled When To Think Twice About a Very Low-Carb Diet there is a mention of hypothyroid symptoms.
 I think this topic deserves more attention than it received.
 For years I’ve been reading how this problem is common in low-carb Paleo.
 I experienced it and I never went that low in carbs.

 What is the case for restricting carbs to these levels?
 It was never made in the book.
-Hasn’t this assumption that our ancestors were eating high fat diets been gradually eroding as we learn more?
+Hasn’t this assumption that our ancestors were eating high-fat diets been gradually eroding as we learn more?
 All I can think is that these are the macronutrient levels that have worked best for his client base.
 And if that is the case, I’m fine with that.
 Just be clear about it.